 The bounty of boucherie was and continues to be manifold.
 The systematic butchering sent legs and intestinal casings to sausage making, gelatins and face fats were cooked down with seasoning to make hog’s head cheese, stray minced meat was cut with rice to make boudin blanc and/or mixed with blood to make boudin noir and the skin was simmered into lard to create a confit-like preserving fat in which to store other cuts of meat.

-At the end of a long day of scraping, peeling, chopping, stirring, stuffing and smoking, the participants gathered around a pot of backbone stew, slowly coaxing marrow and tasty morsels from the spine.
-The list of foods goes on and varies from region to region.
+At the end of a long day of scraping, peeling, chopping, stirring, stuffing, and smoking, the participants gathered around a pot of backbone stew, slowly coaxing marrow and tasty morsels from the spine.
+The list of foods varies significantly from region to region.
 Only the dishes adaptable to modern palates and conveniences survived beyond their necessity.
 When you have a seemingly never-ending supply of pork loin, there’s not a lot of reason to boil ears.

-That same insulated distance from mid-century modernization made the Louisiana boucherie more resilient to the conveniences of refrigerated trucks, vacuum sealed packaging or electric-powered cookery.
+That same insulated distance from mid-century modernization made the Louisiana boucherie more resilient to the conveniences of refrigerated trucks, vacuum-sealed packaging, or electric-powered cookery.
 Because of that, boucheries continued to play a contributive role in the dietary routines of rural Cajuns well into the 20th century.
-The material utility of boucherie lasted long enough that its usefulness as a social device and as a symbolic device caught up.
+The material utility of boucherie lasted long enough that its usefulness as both a social and symbolic device became apparent.
 The modern boucherie is now a celebration of heritage and a form of cultural reflection, rather than an engine of self-sufficiency.

 Perhaps most vitally, the boucherie served as a binding agent for Acadian society well past the expiration of their material necessity.
 It’s important to qualify “necessity” in this case because, as Ancelet would argue, boucherie is still necessary insofar as it preserves cultural interconnection.
 This is not a new development, but one that becomes all the more important as the electrified kitchen gives us less reason to be together.